softwareconstruction240/softwareconstruction/instruction/design-principles/design-principles.md

 This suggests that in many cases Aggregation should be preferred over inheritance.

-## Core Technologies

-Even though you want to design for your domain first, that does not mean that you give no thought to your technology infrastructure.
-The success of your application depends upon the careful consideration of core technologies that are expensive to change once an application is deployed.
-This includes things such as programming languages, data schemas, protocols, databases, deployment processes, and hosting locations.
-Some criteria that you should consider when choosing core technology includes:

-1. Security
-1. Cost
-1. Availability
-1. Redundancy
-1. Stability
-1. Market acceptance
-1. Support
-1. Performance
-1. Elasticity

-### Data Structures

-Likewise you should be thoughtful about choosing a data structure that fits the situation.
-It is sometimes easy to fall back on the same old data structure for every situation.
-After all you can represent anything with a sufficiently convoluted `String` class.
-You just start encoding your data structure into the string characters separated by delimiting control characters.
-Instead you should spend time becoming familiar with the strengths and weaknesses of different data structures and pick the one with the proper characteristics.

-Consider factors such as:

-1. **Similarity to the data it models** - Don't use a list to represent a tree.
-1. **Space complexity** - If memory is abundant then favor this characteristic.
-1. **Time complexity** - If speed is important then favor this characteristic
-1. **Algorithmic complexity** - Are you willing to sacrifice readability and maintainability?
-1. **Compatibility with interface and persistence layers** - Some data structures are easier to serialize.

 ## SOLID

 The SOLID principles of clean code were promoted by a popular software design consultant named Robert Martin (AKA Uncle Bob).